kubernetes-sigs/cloud-provider-huaweicloud/docs/huawei-cloud-controller-manager-configuration.md

   * `timeout` Required.
 Specifies the health check timeout duration in the unit of second.
     The value ranges from `1` to `50`.
 Defaults to `3`.

+* `enable-transparent-client-ip` Specifies whether to pass source IP addresses of the clients to backend servers.
+  Valid values are `'true'` and `'false'`.

+  TCP or UDP listeners of shared load balancers:
+  The value can be **true** or **false**, and the default value is **false** if this annotation is not passed.

+  HTTP or HTTPS listeners of shared load balancers:
+  The value can only be **true**, and the default value is **true** if this annotation is not passed.

+  All listeners of dedicated load balancers:
+  The value can only be **true**, and the default value is **true** if this annotation is not passed.

+  > Note:
+  >
+  > If this function is enabled, the load balancer communicates with backend servers using their real IP addresses.
+  > Ensure that security group rules and access control policies are correctly configured.
+  >
+  > If this function is enabled, a server cannot serve as both a backend server and a client.
+  >
+  > If this function is enabled, backend server specifications cannot be changed.

 * `enable-cross-vpc` Optional.
 Specifies whether to enable cross-VPC backend.
   The value can be `true` (enable cross-VPC backend) or `false` (disable cross-VPC backend).
   The value can only be updated to `true`.